Aire-Flo HVAC Age Lookup Tool

 Aire-Flo is Lennox International's lowest-price residential brand, part of the same Allied Air Enterprises group as AirEase and Armstrong Air.
 The equipment is basic by design, aimed at replacement jobs where budget is the primary concern and efficiency ratings matter less.

 Allied builds it at the same Iowa facility using Lennox engineering specs, so the mechanical reliability is solid despite the lower price point.
-Serial numbers use the same format as all Allied and Lennox brands: four digits at the start encoding the manufacturing week and year.
+Serial numbers use the same format as all Allied and Lennox brands: a two-digit plant code, then the two-digit year, then a letter for the month.

 Common Aire-Flo HVAC Models & Series